We can get a little shy when it comes to talking about careers at work.

 By taking this time and care, a career conversation with your manager can feel be exceptionally rewarding.

 N.B.
 I know that not everyone has a manager they trust and have an affinity with.
-The same approach applies to discussing career moves with internal mobility, HR or a different division in the business.
+The same approach applies to discuss career moves with internal mobility, HR or a different division in the business.

 What career conversation do you want to have and what’s stopping you?